Situations involving minors can be an easy way to increase conflict in your manuscript. Here is an easy area to use.

-I’ve had parents call back for test results.
-I had a step-mother call for pregnancy test results on a patient.
+I’ve had parents call back for these types of test results.
 Nope, can’t give you the information.

 Another area is that minor patients can sign themselves into the ER without parental consent for these matters as well.
 Generally, for all other conditions, we have to make attempts to get the parent on the phone for verbal consent witnessed by two individuals.